khulnasoft/StartGPT-Cookbook/README.md

 ## Contributing

-The OpenAI Cookbook is a community-driven resource.
+The StartGpt Cookbook is a community-driven resource.
 Whether you're submitting an idea, fixing a typo, adding a new guide, or improving an existing one, your contributions are greatly appreciated!

 Before contributing, read through the existing issues and pull requests to see if someone else is already working on something similar.
 That way you can avoid duplicating efforts.